SomerEsat/ethereum-staking-guides/README.md

 Next it will ask you for a password.
 This is the password for your key. **You will need to specify this password each time you run the validator binary** so you will want to make a note of it.
 For now, I *recommend* using the same key for each validator you create.
 This will likely change by the time we go to production.

-After you enter your password and confirm it you get the following output:
+After you enter your password and confirm it you should get the following output:

 ```
 INFO accounts: Account creation complete!
 Copy and paste the raw transaction data shown below